-Normalized Difference Vegetation Index or NDVI maps are being used in agriculture, forestry, ecology and more.
+In agriculture, forestry and ecology, these fields use Normalized Difference Vegetation Index or NDVI maps to assess vegetation.
 But what is NDVI?

 How to create NDVI maps in ArcMap

-In this NDVI example, we use Worldview-2 (WV-2).
-Worldview-2 is multispectral imagery.
-We say multispectral because it has red, green and blue – and other bands as well.
+In this NDVI example, we use Worldview-2 (WV-2) which is multispectral imagery.
+We say multispectral because it has multiple bands like red, green, blue and near-infrared (NIR).
 The band configuration for WV-2 is:

 Worldview-2 Band Configuration

-To display near-infrared (NIR) false color composite, you need band 7 (NIR-1) as the “Red” channel, band 5 (red) as the “Green” channel, and 3 (green) as the “Blue” channel.
-We say near-infrared false color because this configuration uses NIR in the “Red” channel.
-The vegetation should already be shouting out at you in bright red!
+But if you want to display color infrared, you need band 7 as the red channel, band 5 as the green channel and band 3 as the blue channel.
+We say color infrared because near infrared is in the red channel.
+As you can see below, the pivot irrigation vegetation should already be shouting out at you in bright red!

 Step 1: Enable Image Analysis Toolbar